Manufacturing Processes

 <details> <summary>Solution</summary>

 Die casting or machining from stock.
-Die casting preferred if sufficient volume to justify tooling cost and shape is suitable.
+Die casting is preferred if the volume justifies tooling cost and the shape suits the process.
 Otherwise, CNC machining from extruded or rolled stock. </details>

 Key Takeaways

-✓ Design for Manufacturing: Make parts easy and economical to produce
+- Design for Manufacturing: make parts easy and economical to produce.

-✓ Material selection: Balance properties, cost, and manufacturability
+- Material selection: balance properties, cost, and manufacturability.

-✓ Cost drivers: Material, tooling, setup, cycle time, volume
+- Cost drivers: material, tooling, setup, cycle time, volume.

-✓ Standard features: Use standard sizes to reduce cost
+- Standard features: standard sizes reduce cost.

 Next Steps